-The modeled available groundwater for the relevant aquifers of Groundwater Management Area 10-the Austin Chalk-Buda Limestone (relevant in Uvalde County), Barton Springs segment of the Edwards (Balcones Fault Zone), saline portion of the Barton Springs segment of the Edwards (Balcones Fault Zone), western portion of the San Antonio segment of the Edwards (Balcones Fault Zone) in Kinney County, Leona Gravel (relevant in Uvalde County), and Trinity-are summarized for the groundwater conservation districts (Tables 1, 3, 5, and 8) and by decade for use in the regional water planning process (Tables 2, 4, 6, and 9).
-The modeled available groundwater estimates are 2,935 acre-feet per year in the Austin Chalk Aquifer (Uvalde County); 758 acre-feet per year in the Buda Limestone Aquifer (Uvalde County); 11,557 acre-feet per year in the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer during average recharge conditions (3,765 acrefeet per year during drought conditions); 8,564 acre-feet per year in the saline portion of the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer; 6,321 acre-feet per year in the freshwater portion of the western part of the San Antonio segment of the Edwards (Balcones Fault Zone) Aquifer; 9,385 acre-feet per year in the Leona Gravel Aquifer (Uvalde County); and 46,481 acre-feet per year in the Trinity Aquifer.
-Appropriate groundwater availability models were used to determine the modeled available groundwater for the Kinney County area of the Edwards (Balcones Fault Zone) Aquifer and to determine average recharge conditions for the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer.
+The modeled available groundwater for the relevant aquifers of Groundwater Management Area 10-the Austin Chalk-Buda Limestone (relevant in Uvalde County), Barton Springs segment of the Edwards (Balcones Fault Zone), saline portion of the Barton Springs segment of the Edwards (Balcones Fault Zone), western portion of the San Antonio segment of the Edwards (Balcones Fault Zone) in Kinney County, Leona Gravel (relevant in Uvalde County), and Trinity-are summarized by decade for groundwater conservation districts (Tables 1, 3, 5, and 8) and for use in the regional water planning process (Tables 2, 4, 6, and 9).

+The modeled available groundwater estimates are 2,935 acre-feet per year in the Austin Chalk Aquifer (Uvalde County); 758 acre-feet per year in the Buda Limestone Aquifer (Uvalde County); 11,557 acre-feet per year in the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer during average recharge conditions (3,765 acrefeet per year during drought conditions); 8,672 acre-feet per year in the saline portion of the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer; 6,321 acre-feet per year in the freshwater portion of the western part of the San Antonio segment of the Edwards (Balcones Fault Zone) Aquifer; 9,385 acre-feet per year in the Leona Gravel Aquifer (Uvalde County); and 46,403 acre-feet per year in the Trinity Aquifer.

+No new model runs were performed for this round of joint planning.
+However, referenced reports used appropriate groundwater availability models to determine the modeled available groundwater for the Kinney County area of the Edwards (Balcones Fault Zone) Aquifer and to determine average recharge conditions for the Barton Springs segment of the Edwards (Balcones Fault Zone) Aquifer.

 Water budget methods were used to calculate the modeled available groundwater for the rest of the relevant aquifers in Groundwater Management Area 10.
-The Texas Water Development Board (TWDB) determined that the explanatory report and other materials were administratively complete on February 12, 2018.